-But…IBS.
-Isn’t that the thing where you have constant diarrhea?
+But…Irritable Bowel Syndrome.
+Isn’t that the thing where you have constant diarrhoea?

 What actually is IBS though?

 Irritable Bowel Syndrome is an incredibly uncomfortable, but very common gut health issue.
 IBS itself is a gut disorder that negatively affects digestion, and therefore has a knock-on effect on your life.
 After all, our gut is called our second brain – there are "more than 100 million nerve cells lining your gastrointestinal tract".
 No wonder then, that if your gut is out of balance, the rest of you is too.
-A side effect of IBS isn’t just digestive issues – it can expand out into anxiety and depression, take up too much space in your mind and feel all-consuming.
-If you can’t go about your daily life without feeling sick, it’s going to take a toll on your mental health too.
+IBS isn’t just diarrhoea - it can be a whole host of other symptoms (see below).
+Plus a side effect of IBS isn’t just digestive issues – it can expand out into anxiety and depression, taking up too much space in your mind and feeling all-consuming.
+Because if you can’t go about your daily life without feeling sick, it’s going to take a toll on your mental health too.

 What are the symptoms of IBS?